pedropaf/saas-ecom/README.md

 5. Run migrations and create an admin user.
 6. Add subscription plans from admin panel (they're created in Stripe too).
 If you already have your plans / customers in stripe, they'd need to be imported to the DB.

+### Google OAuth 2.0 Support
+If you'd like to let the users login using their login account, please check this [explanation](http://blogs.msdn.com/b/webdev/archive/2014/07/02/changes-to-google-oauth-2-0-and-updates-in-google-middleware-for-3-0-0-rc-release.aspx)

 ## Testing

 There's a project using SpecFlow / Selenium / WebDriver to test the functionality from a UI (user) point of view.
 It should work as a good integration testing suite.
 This isn't still completed.

 ## Libraries used